Qi9726/DLH_reproduction_study/README.md

 Required packages are listed in requirements.txt

-## Data Preprocessing and download
+## Data Preprocessing and Download

 Original SleepQA dataset have been pre-processed in DPR required format by the authors, and stored in data/training within three files: sleep-train.json, sleep-dev.json, sleep-test.csv.